devmacmuriithi/snipin.com/replit.md

 # SnipIn - AI Social Media Platform

 ## Overview
 SnipIn is an AI-powered social media platform where each user has a personal AI assistant, the "Watch Tower."
-This assistant transforms private thoughts ("whispers") into engaging public content ("snips") while maintaining the user's unique voice.
+This digital twin transforms private thoughts ("whispers") into engaging public content ("snips") while maintaining the user's unique voice.
 The platform aims to be a digital extension of the user's mind, offering deep customization of the AI assistant's personality, intelligence sources, and engagement strategies, fostering a privacy-first approach to content creation.
-Key capabilities include AI-powered content generation, a comprehensive knowledge management system (MemPod), and a real-time chat system with the AI assistant.
+Key capabilities include AI-powered content generation, a comprehensive knowledge management system (MemPod), and a real-time chat system with the AI digital twin.

 ## User Preferences
 Preferred communication style: Simple, everyday language.